Mixed-State Topological Order under Coherent Noise: Random Rotation Noise

-Namely, all the information about $g(\varphi_e)$ is encoded in $R$ (see Appendix~\ref{App:RDependence} for a proof).
-For example, we have $R = 0$ for any global rotation with $g(\varphi_e) = \delta(\varphi_e - \epsilon)$, and $R = 1$ for maximally random noise with $g(\varphi_e) = (2\pi)^{-1}$.
-The distributions with the same value of $R$ belong to the same mixed-state phase, and therefore we can focus on even distributions below.
-The phase diagram obtained from even distributions can be directly translated for general distributions by expressing $R$ in terms of parameters characterizing the distribution (see Sec.~\ref{Sec:ExDvM}).
+Since the mixed state phase does not change under such local unitary, we can study the mixed-state phase of the decohered TC under a general angle distribution $g(\varphi_e$) by focusing solely on the stochastic $\vec{n} \cdot \vec{\sigma}$ noise (which corresponds to even distributions).
+Namely, all the information about $g(\varphi_e)$ is encoded in the single parameter $R$; distributions with the same value of $R$ belong to the same mixed-state phase.
+The phase diagram obtained from this noise can be directly translated for general distributions by expressing $R$ in terms of parameters characterizing the distribution (see Sec.~\ref{Sec:ExDvM}).